twoelz/symbaduct/README.md

 It tries to test settings that produce symbolic aggression

 Citation for the original experiment with pigeons:
 Andronis, Paul & Layng, T. V. & Goldiamond, Israel.
 (1997).
 Contingency adduction of “symbolic aggression” by pigeons.
-The Analysis of Verbal Behavior, 14, 5-17.
-The Analysis of verbal behavior.
-14. 5-17. https://doi.org/10.1007/bf03392913
+The Analysis of Verbal Behavior, 14, 5-17. https://doi.org/10.1007/bf03392913

 The code for this experiment was requested, and the experiment was first conducted by Mariana Ribeiro Souza, as her PhD Dissertation in Experimental Psychology: Behavior Analysis, defended in 2019.